jina-ai/examples/example_template.md

 * `/workspace: Directory that stores indexed files (embeddings and documents).
 Automatically created after the first indexing.

 ## 🏃 Run the Flows
+These instructions explain how to build the example yourself and deploy it with Python.
+If you want to skip the building skips and just run the app, check out the [Docker section below](#Deploy-with-docker).

 Most Jina applications will use two Flows.
 One for Indexing and one for Querying.